hopv/hoice/README.md

 cargo build --release --features "bench"
 ```

-Note that this disables some features such as verbosity.
+Note that this disables some features such as verbose output, profiling...

 ## z3